gaoyuantim/LHS-Maximin/README.md

 "Matlab") or [GNU Octave](https://www.gnu.org/software/octave/ "GNU Octave").

+You also need a C compiler, properly set up to compile MEX-files for your software of choice (Matlab or Octave).

-The results presented in the repository were obtained using Matlab R2015a on a computer equipped with Inter i7 3.4GHZ and RAM 16g.
-Besides, you’d better pay attention to your version of visual studio, which should match well with Matlab version.
+The results presented in the repository were obtained using Matlab R2015a on a computer equipped with Inter i7 3.4GHZ and RAM 16 Go.

 ## Installation